sahil485/sahil485/README.md

 -->

-- 🔭 I'm currently working on a comprehensive testing suite for SDK Generators @ Fern, and a startup called Privanet with my friends!
+- 🔭 I'm currently working on Whiteboard, which is a platform that extracts/correlates insights across B2B customer conversations to improve customer experience.

-- 🌱 I’m currently learning DSA, Applied ML, and NLP
+- 🌱 I’m currently learning NLP

-- 👯 I’m looking to collaborate on hackathons and other AI/ML projects

 - 📫 Reach me at sahilchatiwala@gmail.com